Education Loan Comparison

 Now that our readers have got a detailed understanding of differences between lenders and types of education loans, let us also list down some points that should be kept in mind when comparing loans -

-1. list items Rate of interest - This tops our list of loan comparisons, simply because it plays a huge role in the total amount that you will eventually repay to the bank.
-Even a 1% difference in RoI has a substantial impact on your total interest paid, so compare the RoI before signing on any dotted line.
-Students should also check whether their RoI is fixed or floating.
+Rate of Interest - This tops our list of loan comparisons, simply because it plays a huge role in the total amount that you will eventually repay to the bank.
+Even a 1% difference in ROI has a substantial impact on your total interest paid, so compare the ROI before signing on any dotted line.
+Students should also check whether their ROI is fixed or floating.

-2. list items Moratorium period - Most lenders offer a moratorium period during which the student does not have to make any loan repayment.
+Moratorium Period - Most lenders offer a moratorium period during which the student does not have to make any loan repayment.
 The duration and conditions of the moratorium period vary from lender to lender, hence compare them well.

-3. list items Processing fee - Comparing the processing fee is also a wise move as a lender can charge anywhere between 0% to 5% of the loan amount as a processing fee.
-Imagine paying INR 2 lakhs as a processing fee on a loan amount of INR 40 lakhs with a processing fee or 5% when you could have got it at a much lower or no processing fee.
+Processing Fee - Comparing the processing fee is also a wise move as a lender can charge anywhere between 0% to 5% of the loan amount as a processing fee.
+Imagine paying INR 2 lakhs as a processing fee on a loan amount of INR 40 lakhs with a processing fee of 5% when you could have got it at a much lower or no processing fee.

-4. list items Penalty on prepayment - This is another important comparison on our list.
+Penalty on Prepayment - This is another important comparison on our list.
 Lenders charge a prepayment penalty between 2% and 4% on education loans.
-Since many students wish to pre-pay their loan amount to avoid future interest amounts, having clarity on prepayment charges will help them plan their repayment better.
+Since many students wish to pre-pay their loan amount to avoid future interest amounts, having clarity on prepayment charges will help them plan their repayments better.

-5. list items Interest subsidy scheme - Students would also compare if the loans they are comparing comes under the interest subsidy scheme.
+Interest Subsidy Scheme - Students would also compare if the loans they are comparing come under the interest subsidy scheme.

-6. list items Loan tenure - A longer loan tenure would mean an increase in the total interest paid to the bank.
+Loan Tenure - A longer loan tenure would mean an increase in the total interest paid to the bank.
 Hence opting for a shorter loan tenure would be the wiser option.

 Check Your Education Loan Eligibility